 Student identity is verified for online work when the student enters their unique login and password information as required to access the portal.
-Specific online exams are proctored by Proctorio, an automated online service.
-Proctorio also validates students' identities throughout enrollment.
-More information and technical support can be found at https://proctorio.com/support.
+Specific online exams are proctored via Chi University Zoom Proctor.
+For more information please contact Master@chiu.edu.